idvoretskyi/oci-k8s/docs/security-scanning.md

-# Security Scanning for Terraform/OpenTofu Code
+# Security Scanning for OpenTofu Code

-This project uses automated security scanning to identify potential security issues in the Terraform/OpenTofu code.
+This project uses automated security scanning to identify potential security issues in the OpenTofu code.

 ## Automated Scanning with GitHub Actions